planetpowershell/planetpowershell/README.md

 A few things:

-- Don't worry about touching the `.csproj` file; it'll pick up the author file from the folder automatically
+- Don't worry about touching the `.csproj` file; it'll pick up the author file from the folder automatically.
-- Name the class after your first and lastname with CamelCase
+- Name the class after your first and lastname with CamelCase.
-- The `FirstName` and `LastName` property should resemble that same name
+- The `FirstName` and `LastName` property should resemble that same name.
+- `Pronouns` are optional, but highly encouraged to create a more inclusive community.
 - `ShortBioOrTagLine` property can be whatever you like.
-If you can't think of anything choose: 'software engineer' or 'software engineer at Microsoft'
+If you can't think of anything choose: 'software engineer' or 'software engineer at Microsoft'.
 - `StateOrRegion` will be your geographical location, i.e.: Holland, New York, etc.
-- `EmailAddress`, `TwitterHandle` and `GitHubHandle` should be pretty clear, `TwitterHandle` without the leading @
+- `EmailAddress`, `MastodonHandle`, `TwitterHandle` and `GitHubHandle` should be pretty clear. `TwitterHandle` without the leading @.
+Ensure `MastodonHandle` is formatted as `@handle@server`.
-- The `Website` property can be your global website or whatever you want people to look at
+- The `Website` property can be your global website or whatever you want people to look at.
-- `Position` is your latitude and longitude, this allows you to be placed on the map on the Authors page
+- `Position` is your latitude and longitude, this allows you to be placed on the map on the Authors page.
 - And finally with `FeedUris` you can supply one or more URIs which resemble your blogs.
 Your blogs should be provided in RSS (Atom) format and of course be about PowerShell.
 - If you do not want your e-mailaddress publicly available but you _do_ want to show your Gravatar go to [https://en.gravatar.com/site/check/](https://en.gravatar.com/site/check/) and get your hash!
 If you don't fill the hash, you will be viewed as a silhouette.
 - When you are a Microsoft MVP check out the `IAmAMicrosoftMVP` interfaces, see below for a small sample.

 If you also do some blogging about other stuff, no worries!
 You're fine!
-Just have a look at the next section on how to filter out your PowerShell specific posts.
+Take have a look at the next section on how to filter out your PowerShell specific posts.

 #### Special note for Microsoft MVPs